I tested 6 Tidio AI alternatives to find the best for scaling support in 2026

 Pros & Cons:

-Description: ManyChat is the champion of social media chatbots.
-It's built to automate chats on Instagram, Facebook Messenger, and WhatsApp.
-Its focus is almost 100% on marketing and sales, not customer support.
+Description: ManyChat is a leader in social media chatbots, built to automate chats on Instagram, Facebook Messenger, and WhatsApp.
+Its focus is primarily on marketing and sales engagement.

-Why it's on the list: If most of your customer chats happen on social media, ManyChat is a great tool for running campaigns, grabbing leads, and automating engagement.
+Why it's on the list: If most of your customer interactions happen on social media, ManyChat is a strong tool for running campaigns and automating engagement.

 Pricing: ManyChat offers a free plan for up to 1,000 contacts.
 The Pro plan starts at $15/month and scales with your number of contacts.